JaguaraCoder/jaguara-manifesto-for-software-development/README.md

 - Gastando tempo em recursos que os stakeholders não se importam

 ### Quality code doesn’t matter
 What does quality code brings to your health and actual life?
 More stress, more discussions with collegues to find the perfect code, and all that for what?
 Customers, Project Managers and everyone else than you does not care about that, with a chance to get complained for delivering or delaying the work.
-Please do a favor to yourself and do the job as confortable as you want, delivery in time, accept comments on git, fix when the criticals come.
+In these cases, applying the Jaguara Standards, do the job as confortable as you want, delivery in time, accept comments on git, fix when the criticals come.

+### SPPaaP - Slider de Powerpoint As a Product
+This is a Jaguara concept used on many comapnies where managers (or sometimes even the company) may think that presenting an idea on a metting with a fancy presentation is already a product, of course the presentations must be pushed every X days to remember that it is a product even if nobody does nothing.
+In summary, company thinks that things are going, Managers think they are doing something or the company, and the team waits to some decision to start to do something.
+Sometimes the company have many products as just presentation but in the end it is just a